 General treatment information

-No matter what cell type or stage of anal cancer you have, treatment is available.
+After the cancer is found and staged, your cancer care team will discuss treatment options with you.
 The choice of treatment you receive depends on many factors.
 The location, type, and the stage (extent of spread) of the tumor are important.
 In choosing your treatment plan, you and your cancer care team will also take into account your age, the general state of your health, and your personal preferences.

 The 3 main methods of treatment for anal cancer are:

 Often the best approach combines 2 or more of these strategies.
-In the past, surgery was the only treatment that could cure anal cancer, but now most anal cancers are treated with radiation and chemotherapy combined (called chemoradiation or chemoradiotherapy).
+In the past, surgery was the only way to cure anal cancer, but now most anal cancers are treated with radiation and chemotherapy combined (called chemoradiation or chemoradiotherapy).
 This approach often eliminates the need for surgery.